jsmolka/blog/content/posts/progress-report-6/index.md

 Unfortunately, the replacement BIOS doesn't reproduce this behavior.
 Here we return with the same instruction, but the prefetched value is now positive and we run the loop 1524 times.
 I thought this was the source of the problem, but it wasn't.
 Until this point, the emulator did everything correctly and the bug hunt ended with an anticlimactic result.

 I fixed the bug eventually when working on something seemingly unrelated.
-Reads from unused memory regions return values based on prefetched values in the CPUs pipeline.
-There were some small issues in that code that were fixed with [this commit](https://github.com/jsmolka/eggvance/commit/213c7ab0a18502125b725536c433da3bf90d0b84).
-It seems that the game tries to access unused memory regions at some point when running the loop with the corrupted loop counter and returning the "proper bad value" fixes the freezing behavior.
+Reads from unused memory regions return values based on prefetched values in the CPU's pipeline.
+Some small issues in that code were fixed with [this commit](https://github.com/jsmolka/eggvance/commit/213c7ab0a18502125b725536c433da3bf90d0b84).
+It seems that the game tries to access unused memory regions at some point when running the loop with the corrupted loop counter, and returning the "proper bad value" fixes the freezing behavior.

 ## Sprite Render Cycles
 This [issue](https://github.com/jsmolka/eggvance/issues/2) was quite a simple fix compared to the previous one.
 The available amount of sprite render cycles is limited to 1210 if the "H-Blank interval free" bit in the DISPCNT register is set or 954 otherwise.
 That means the amount of sprites per scanline is limited.
 If you ignore that limit, you end up with something like the first image, where the sprite on top overlaps with the status bar.